cybercog/laravel-optimus/README.md

 $ composer require cybercog/laravel-optimus
 ```

+**If you are using Laravel 5.5 you can skip register package part.**

+#### Register package on Laravel 5.4 and lower

-And then include the service provider within `app/config/app.php`.
+Include the service provider within `app/config/app.php`.

 ```php
 'providers' => [